 - # 8 "Der Schattenwald" (Shadow Forest)

 - #10 "In den Klauen des Schattens" (In the Claws of the Shadow).
-This ones I remember most clearly as it had great imagy of a shadow plane.
+This I remember most clearly as it had great imagy of the shadow plane.

 - #11 "Mutter der Skorpione" (Mother of Scorpions).
-This was an Arabian-Nights themed adventure that I extended a bit.
-Drasula, the evil wizardress escaped, and I wrote a sequel for it, "The Manticor's Trail".
+This was an Arabian-Nights themed adventure.
+Drasula the evil wizardress escaped, and I wrote a sequel for it, "The Manticore's Trail".

-- A short overland travel adventure contained a scene with an ogre out of the introductory booklet turned into playabel content.
-I even sent in to the publisher, with hopes but of course no chances to this being used in a publication.
+- A short overland travel adventure contained a scene with an ogre mentioned in the introductory booklet turned into playable content.
+I even sent in to the publisher, but my early teenage handwritten scrawlings on a scrap of paper of course had no chances of publication.
 Since that was the handwritten original, I have no copy.

-- "Die Schwarze Perle" (The Black Pearl), set in the swamps near Havena.
-I vividly recall pacing on the upper floor of an exhibition space on a summer day, , thinking through the story, while my parents were putting up paintings for an exhibition, Unfortunately, while the thinking up was fun, this played boringly.
+- "Die Schwarze Perle" (The Black Pearl), set in the swamps near Havena, the settings port city where the intro adventures played, and for which we also had a Boxed Set.
+I vividly recall pacing on the upper floor of an exhibition space on a summer day, thinking through the story, while my parents were putting up paintings for an exhibition.
+While the thinking up was fun, this played boringly.

-- A wild goose chase around the continent of Aventurien with several short scenes, Dieter guessed right at the start this would end up in the Aventurien in the Cyclop Islands, but they still needed to follow the whole sequence of clues to learn where exactly.
+- A wild goose chase around the continent of Aventurien with several short scenes, Dieter guessed right at the start this would end up in the Cyclop Isles, but they still needed to follow the whole sequence of clues to learn where exactly.

 - A Puzzle-Dungeon, that had an actuall puzzle gimmick as a hand-out.
-The PCs ended up in an ancient dungeon complex and had to solve a number of riddles to figure out the exit password.
+The PCs had to solve a number of riddles to escape an ancient dungeon complex.
 This also was fun, although the players peeked in my notes when I went to the bathroom because one of the riddles was too hard.

-- A fight against a bandit gang in their camp, unnamed.
-One of the bandits, a huge bloke with a two handed maul was named "Hänschen" (litte Hans) and terrified the players.
+- A side-trek fight against a bandit gang in their camp.
+One of the bandits, a huge bloke with a two handed maul was nicknamed "Hänschen" (Little Hans) and terrified the players.
 Many of the bandits were written to match to the pewter figurines we had bought at Games Workshop in the UK.

-- The party eventually received a fiefdom, it may have been that won it by defeating an evil mage and his dragon [fragment].
+- The party eventually received a fiefdom, won if I recall right by defeating an evil mage and his dragon [fragment].
 This of course let to adventure set there.

-- "Das Gemeinnis des Klosters" (The Secret of the Monastery), level 12-16 (?)
-(1989) A monastery adventure for higher levels, where an evil minotaur good was to be summoned threatening to trash not only thier fiefdom.
-Among other things, the treasure included a magical gatling gun transported in a coffin (I had seen too many spaghetti westerns).
-I also learned that you can overdo the prep on boring mundane details like sleep schedules for the monastery.
-The level ranges are a bit mysterious in retrospect (it variously says it is for level 2-4, 2-5, 2-6, 12-16,).
-This was played towards the end of out DSA time, so it cannot have been low level, at this stage the characters must have been above 10th level.
+- "Das Geheinnis des Klosters" (The Secret of the Monastery), level 12-16 (1989) An adventure for higher levels, where an evil minotaur god was to be summoned threatening to trash their fiefdom.
+Among other things, it included a magical gatling gun transported in a coffin (I had seen too many spaghetti westerns).
+I also learned that you can overdo the prep on boring mundane detail like sleep schedules for monks.
+The level ranges I gave vary widely - I think the monastery investigation part was low level, as there was little combat, the figth for the summoning gate againste demons was high level, as this was played towards the end of our DSA time.

-- Out of the Ashes, issue #17, from May/June 1989, levels 8-12, a red dragon in a dungeon in a overing crystal, I recall Madruk negotiating with the dragon in a separate room.
+- Out of the Ashes, issue #17, from May/June 1989, levels 8-12, a red dragon in a dungeon in a hovering crystal, I recall Madruk negotiating with the dragon.

-- The hunt in Great Allindel, issue #17, levels 4-7, I remember the forest adventure part of this, which was quite nice.
+- The hunt in Great Allindel, issue #17, levels 4-7, the forest adventure part of this was quite nice.
 We also played The Pit from the same issue, with my brother as GM, but used Midgard rules.

-- The Dark Conventicle, issue #11, levels 8-12, with an unfun witch hunter NPC I added, which taught me to not overshadow the PCs with powerful DM pet NPCs.
+- The Dark Conventicle, issue #11, levels 8-12, with an unfun witch hunter NPC I added, which taught me to not overshadow the PCs with DM pets.
+I think this was one of the very last ones we played with DSA.
 We also played The Black Heart of Ulom from this one, again run with Midgard by my brother.
-I think this was one of the very last ones we played with DSA.

 No comments: